symfony/symfony-docs/bundles/best_practices.rst

 Bundles should set ``"type": "symfony-bundle"`` in their ``composer.json`` file.
-With this, :ref:`Symfony Flex <symfony-flex>` will be able to automatically enable your bundle when it's installed.
+With this, :ref:`Symfony Flex <symfony-flex>` will be able to automatically enable your bundle when it is installed.

 If your bundle requires any setup (e.g. configuration, new files, changes to ``.gitignore``, etc), then you should create a `Symfony Flex recipe`_.